-If you missed week one of the Marathon Training Guide, visit by clicking the link below.
+If you missed part one of the Marathon Training Guide, visit by tapping the link below.

 What are base miles?